loiane/angular-ngrx-example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

+## Running the server

+This project contains a sample server to provide an API to the Angular frontend.
+To execute it, run `node server/main.js` in paralel with `ng serve`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.